sprunki-es/sprunki-retake/README.md

 # Sprunki Retake

 Sprunki Retake is a free online rhythm and music game where you create unique beats by strategically placing characters on a stage.
 Experiment with different combinations, unlock new sounds, and share your musical creations.
-Play Sprunki Retake Now: [https://sprunkiretake.org/](https://sprunkiretake.org/)
+Play [Sprunki Retake](https://sprunkiretake.org/)

 ---